openstack-archive/dragonflow/doc/source/specs/selective_topo_dist.rst

                                   +---> Subscriber C |
                                       +--------------+

-Tow ways to distribute topology selectively
+Two ways to distribute topology selectively
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-There are many type of topology change.
+There are many types of topology change.
 In large scale data center, number of tenants is also considerable.
 There will be tons of topics if publish different events to different topics.
 The implementation will be too complex.
-Some degree of convergence have to be taken into accounted to simplify the situation.
-There are two way to converge the types of topology change.
+Some degree of convergence has to be taken into account to simplify the situation.
+There are two ways to converge the types of topology change.

 One topic per tenant
 """"""""""""""""""""
-One tenant has only one topic.
+Every tenant has one and only one topic.
 All kinds of change in topology of the tenant are sent to this topic.

 **Pros**

-Easier for Publisher to decide which topic to public.
+Easier for Publisher to decide which topic to publish.

 Easier for Subscriber to decide which topic to subscribe.